fossunited/fossunited/docs/docs/club.md

 - Submit budget applications early with detailed breakdowns
 - Provide clear justification for expenses
 - Track all spending carefully
-- Maintain organised receipt records
+- Maintain organized receipt records

 #### How do I apply for reimbursement?
 Reimbursement Process: